 - b.
 Notwithstanding the provisions of subsection a. of this section, a minor between 16 and 18 years of age may work up to 50 hours in one week and up to 10 hours in one day during the period beginning on the last day of the minor's school year and ending on Labor Day.
-This subsection shall take effect immediately upon the date of enactment. - 7 c.
-This section is not applicable to the employment of a minor 8 between 16 and 18 years of age during the months of June, July, 9 August or September by a summer resident camp, conference or 10 retreat operated by a nonprofit or religious corporation or 11 association, unless the employment is primarily general 12 maintenance work or food service activities. - 13 (cf: P.L.1998, c.138, s.1)
+This subsection shall take effect immediately upon the date of enactment. - c.
+This section is not applicable to the employment of a minor between 16 and 18 years of age during the months of June, July, August or September by a summer resident camp, conference or retreat operated by a nonprofit or religious corporation or association, unless the employment is primarily general maintenance work or food service activities. - 4.
+Section 4 of P.L.1940, c.153 (C.34:2-21.4) is amended to read as follows:

-- 4. Section 4 of P.L.1940, c.153 (C.34:2-21.4) is amended to read as follows: - 4.
-No minor under eighteen years of age shall be employed or permitted to work for more than [five] \underline{six} hours continuously without an interval of at least thirty minutes for a lunch period, and no period of less than thirty minutes shall be deemed to interrupt a continuous period of work. - (cf: P.L.1940, c.153, s.5)
+C.34:2-21.4 Lunch period for minors under 18.

-- 5. Section 15 of P.L.1940, c.153 (C.34:2-21.15) is amended to read as follows: - 15.
-Except as hereinafter provided as to newspaper carriers, no minor under 14 years of age may engage in any street trade, which term, for the purpose of this section shall include the selling, offering for sale, soliciting for, collecting for, displaying, or distributing any articles, goods, merchandise, commercial service, posters, circulars, newspapers or magazines or in blacking shoes on any street or other public place or from house to house.
-No minor under 12 years of age may be employed in agricultural pursuits. - Whenever a minor has graduated from vocational school, approved by the Commissioner of Education and is 17 years of age, the minor's diploma or certified copy thereof and an employment certificate [mailed to the employer by the issuing officer] provided by the Department of Labor and Workforce Development shall be deemed [a special permit] authorization to engage in those pursuits in which the minor majored in said vocational school during those hours permitted for persons 18 years of age and over. - Except as hereinafter provided as to newspaper carriers, whenever a minor under 16 years of age desires to work during such times as the schools of the district in which the minor resides are not in session in any street trade or in agricultural pursuits, the [parent, guardian or other person having the custody and control of the ] minor may [file ] register with the [issuing officer in the school district in which the minor resides Department of Labor and authorizing such authorization to work.
-Such [application]
+- 4. No minor under eighteen years of age shall be employed or permitted to work for more than six hours continuously without an interval of at least thirty minutes for a lunch period, and no period of less than thirty minutes shall be deemed to interrupt a continuous period of work. - 5.
+Section 15 of P.L.1940, c.153 (C.34:2-21.15) is amended to read as follows:

-Workforce Development an application for [a special permit
+C.34:2-21.15 Street trade; agricultural pursuits; ages when permitted; special permits; newspaper carriers.

-4 registration shall show the exact character of the work the minor is
+15. Except as hereinafter provided as to newspaper carriers, no minor under 14 years of age may engage in any street trade, which term, for the purpose of this section shall include the selling, offering for sale, soliciting for, collecting for, displaying, or distributing any articles, goods, merchandise, commercial service, posters, circulars, newspapers or magazines or in blacking shoes on any street or other public place or from house to house.
+No minor under 12 years of age may be employed in agricultural pursuits.

-5 to do, and the hours and wages and special conditions under which
+Whenever a minor has graduated from vocational school, approved by the Commissioner of Education and is 17 years of age, the minor's diploma or certified copy thereof and an employment certificate provided by the Department of Labor and Workforce Development shall be deemed authorization to engage in those pursuits in which the minor majored in said vocational school during those hours permitted for persons 18 years of age and over.

-6 said work is to be performed.
+Except as hereinafter provided as to newspaper carriers, whenever a minor under 16 years of age desires to work during such times as the schools of the district in which the minor resides are not in session in any street trade or in agricultural pursuits, the minor may register with the Department of Labor and Workforce Development an application for authorization to work.
+Such registration shall show the exact character of the work the minor is to do, and the hours and wages and special conditions under which said work is to be performed.